• Skip to primary navigation

 Easiest Tomato Tart with Puff Pastry

 As the saying goes, "simplicity is the ultimate sophistication."
 And when it comes to French cuisine, this couldn't be more true.
-Made with ready made puff pastry, like this asparagus puff pastry tart, this is even easier to prepare.
+Made with a ready made puff pastry crust, like this asparagus puff pastry tart, this is even easier to prepare.

 If you can't find puff pastry, it's just as good made with ready-made pâte brisée or shortcrust pastry.